-Author has written 27 stories for Final Fantasy IX, Sonic the Hedgehog, Final Fantasy VII, Misc.
-Plays/Musicals, Kingdom Hearts, Final Fantasy X-2, Tomb Raider, Final Fantasy XII, and Shadow Hearts.
+Author has written 28 stories for Final Fantasy IX, Sonic the Hedgehog, Final Fantasy VII, Misc.
+Plays/Musicals, Kingdom Hearts, Final Fantasy X-2, Tomb Raider, Final Fantasy XII, Shadow Hearts, and Final Fantasy XIII.

 Vixen like the reindeer.
 Not the prostitute.

 Alright.
 Since my health is about as fleeting as Kerry's stand on Iraq, I present you with my Live Journal.
 It's my personal website, and here is where you can find out what exactly is going on in this psychotic reality I refer to as my life.
 It's on Friend Lockdown, meaning all you have to do is add a pretty little comment, let me know who you are, and you shall be added with great zest and gusto.
 Amid the tales of medicinal woe, I also try to incorporate some highly infatuating fandom and sneak peeks at whatever else I happen to be working on.
 So go ahead, click on the link, and let's become bosom buddies!

 (Never mind the fact that I lack the prerequisite bosom to become said bosom buddies ... we can pretend, isn't that right?)

 Let it be known, I update almost every day XD

 EDIT: Let it be known the above statement was made ages ago - like, around the same time the earth began to cool.

 EDITING THE PREVIOUS EDIT: Let it be know the above statement situated below the other above statement was made when my doctors still thought I could operate under the coma inducing amount of sedatives they prescribed to shrink my ever swollen brain.
 Since then, they decided to introduce The Vix to Ritalin.
 Insanity has ensued.
 And after a twelve month hiatus?
 Guess who's ready to render 'missing in action' an obsolete term when it comes to describing their emotional status?